Israr22/searchable-select/README.md

-## Nova Searchabl Dependent Filter
+## Nova Searchable Dependent Filter

 This package provides filters what depends of another filters.